 As a non-resident, your options are limited when it comes to opening a bank account.
-It is also important to emphasise that you are not be allowed access to savings accounts.
+It is also important to emphasis that you are not allowed to access savings accounts.
 There are three kinds of banks in France:

 – Traditional banks: their range of services is broad, but the terms and conditions of access are very restrictive.
 They will often ask to meet you in person.
 You will also have to provide numerous supporting documents.
 Some traditional banks do, however, have an international department offering greater flexibility.

 – Online banks: these are free of charge and their services are very competitive.
 However, they continue to be practically inaccessible to non-residents, particularly to American nationals (FACTA law).
 Apart from the Boursorama Banque and subject to terms and conditions, they demand that their account holders be residents for French tax purposes, or even that they provide a French RIB (bank account details).
 Impossible when you’ve only just arrived in France…

 – Mobile banks or neobanks: N26, Revolut, Nickel, Eko… New on the banking market, these accounts without a physical bank are a good alternative to traditional banks.
 Easy to access, they enable you very quickly to get hold of a RIB, an account and a bank card to perform basic transactions (transfers, withdrawals).
 You can manage your account from your smartphone.
 Conversely, the range of services is limited (no overdraft facilities and rarely a chequebook).

 What options are there for opening a bank account?